This is how this blog got started

-When my colleague, Coach Nancy Chrisman, challenged me to write a top ten list every day for a week the challenge didn’t just come out of the blue.
+In December of 2014 my colleague, Coach Nancy Chrisman, challenged me to write a top ten list every day for a week, The challenge didn’t just come out of the blue.
 We had been discussing how to get my writing muscles into shape and doing the lists was just one of the options, one that I said I would undertake.

 I came to the conclusion that I really just wanted to write about the things I had learned during the week, so that is where I started.
 At item number 7 I realized I was about to have my first completed “top 10” list.